You and Your Health Care Team

 - Week (or more often if needed) from week 36 until you have your baby.

-Your first prenatal check-up will usually include:
+Your first prenatal check-up will usually be longer and include:

 - Questions about your medical, mental health, family history, and lifestyle.